Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Simulation Based Inference

 As described in Equation \ref{frequency noise scaling}, the noise scales with the sky temperature which scales with frequency.
 This introduces a redshift dependence on the noise magnitude.
 There is much lower SNR at high redshift for this reason.
 For early reionization, the 2DPS consists of low SNR in the highest redshift bins, and no signal in any bins after reionization takes place and the neutral fraction has dropped to zero.

 These factors combined, therefore, mean that the network has much less information in the cases of early reionization.
 This results in wider contours.
 A comparison between constraints for early and late reionization cases can be seen in Fig. \ref{fig:early_vs_late_inference}.
 The inference on an early reionization observation shows much weaker constraints, indicating there is much less information in these signals.
 The corresponding ionization histories for these parameter combinations can be seen in Fig. \ref{fig:early_vs_late_inferred_ion_hist}.
 As can be seen, the agreement between the truth and obtained ionization history is less accurate in the case of early reionization.
 The constraints on the ionization history are also much wider at higher redshift.
-The constraints on the ionization history are also much wider.
 This is observed with both training sets, but is plotted only with the simulated training dataset for clarity.